axruff/TransferLearning/README.md

 <!--- ------------------------------------------------------------------------------- -->

 The environment that we have full access to (i.e. simulator) **source domain** and the environment that we would like to transfer the model to **target domain** (i.e. physical world).
 Training happens in the source domain.
 We can control a set of N randomization parameters in the source domain eξ with a configuration ξ, sampled from a randomization space.
 During training, episodes are collected from source domain with randomization applied.
 Thus the training is exposed to a variety of environments and learns to generalize.
-In a way, ***“discrepancies between the source and target domains are modeled as variability in the source domain.”*** (quote from Peng et al. 2018)
+In a way, *“discrepancies between the source and target domains are modeled as variability in the source domain.”* (quote from Peng et al. 2018)

 ## Uniform Randomization

+In the original form of DR (Tobin et al, 2017; Sadeghi et al. 2016), each randomization parameter is bounded by an interval, and each parameter is uniformly sampled within the range.

+The randomization parameters can control appearances of the scene, objects geometry and propeties.
+A model trained on simulated and randomized images is able to transfer to real non-randomized images.

 [2017 - Domain Randomization for Transferring Deep Neural Networks from Simulation to the Real World](https://arxiv.org/abs/1703.06907)